usnpeepoo/cmss13-design-docs/jobs/warcorrespondent.md

 ## Abstract

-War Correspondent is a journalist role, meant to be a sort've independent/marine aligned CL.
+War Correspondent is a journalist role, able to pick at the beginning of the round whether it's marine aligned or independent (The only difference being one can take orders from an XO and gets a rank, with the other not having a military rank).
 It's meant to provide more roleplay opportunities and add more flavour.
 It provides more opportunities because it's contextually different from CL who is usually maligned by Marine players, with this role it'll be completely different as WC starts with 0 W-Y affiliation and probably won't get such derision, along with just being a contextually different role with different objectives than the CL.

 ## Goals